Floria Pinkney

-Floria Pinkney (1903 – after May 1984) was a Progressive Era garment worker and union activist from Brooklyn, New York.
-She was the first African-American woman to hold a leadership role as an organizer within the International Ladies Garment Workers Union.
+Floria Pinkney (1903 – after May 1984) was a Progressive Era Black female garment worker and union activist and leader from Brooklyn, New York.
+She was the first African-American woman to hold a leadership role as an organizer within the International Ladies Garment Workers Union (ILGWU).
+As a legacy dressmaker, Pinkney was involved in the garment industry throughout her life.

 Early life and education

-Pinkney was born in Connecticut.
-Her parents were both originally from Florida.
-After Pinkney's birth, her then widowed mother moved to Brooklyn where she became a self-employed dressmaker.
-Before working in the garment industry, Pinkney attended Manhattan Trade School.
-In 1925 Pinkney received a scholarship to Brookwood Labor College sponsored by the American Fund for Public Service (AFPS), which supported radical political causes.
-Her scholarship at Brockwood was extended two years due to her academic success, and Pinkney was recognized as a class speaker at graduation.
-Upon graduating, Pinkney become the first Black female to graduate from Brookwood Labor College.
+Pinkney's parents were both originally from Florida and they migrated to Connecticut at the turn of the century.
+Pinkney's mother was a self-employed dressmaker.
+Pinkney was born in Connecticut in 1903.
+Shortly after Pinkney's birth, her then widowed mother moved the family to Brooklyn.
+Before working in the garment industry, Pinkney attended Manhattan Trade School for Girls.
+There, she was taught skills including sewing machine mechanics, sewing techniques, and basic academic skills like writing.
+In 1925, Pinkney received a scholarship to Brookwood Labor College, sponsored by the American Fund for Public Service (AFPS), commonly known as the Garland Fund, which supported radical political causes.
+She also received scholarship from the NAACP.
+The scholarship from AFPS gave Pinkney the ability to learn more about organizing and later on apply it to helping black workers succeed in the garment industry and fight prejudice.
+Her scholarship at Brookwood was extended two years due to her academic success, and Pinkney was recognized as a class speaker at graduation.
+Upon graduating, Pinkney become the first Black woman to graduate from Brookwood Labor College.
+Pinkney also studied at the Bryn Mawr Summer School for Women Workers, where she was one of the first five Black students to be admitted and the International People’s College in Denmark.
 In 1930, Pinkney won an award from the New York School of Social Work to do a 6 month Fellowship at the University of Copenhagen.
 This fellowship focused on work that was being done in Denmark in adult education and social organization.

 In 1984, Pinkney attended a reunion of the Bryn Mawr Summer School for Women Workers.
-She had been one of the first five Black students admitted to the school.